 From 6th April 2017, a new tax allowance has been introduced by the Conservative Government in order to meet David Cameron’s promise prior to the 2010 election of raising the tax threshold to £1M.
 Rather than raising the tax threshold from £325,000 to £500,000, the Government has introduced a complex piece of legislation with numerous restrictive conditions meaning that you might not qualify for the new allowance, called the Residential Nil Rate Band (RNRB).

 The RNRB will be available for residences inherited by direct descendants in addition to the existing Nil Rate Band (NRB).
-The RNRB allowance starts at £100,000 rising £25,000 as a year until it reaches £175,000 thereafter it rises in line with the Customer Prices Index.
+The RNRB allowance starts at £100,000 rising £25,000 as a year until it reaches £175,000 thereafter it is frozen at this value until at least 2025/26.

 2017/18 – £100,000